Dwarf1er/dotfiles/README.md

 ```

 > [!WARNING]
-> The setup script will delete all of `~/.config` and `~/.bashrc` before starting to avoid creating conflicts.
-A backup is **not** made automatically because I prefer to always start fresh on new systems.
+> All conflicting files will be moved to `~/dotfiles-conflicts`.
+A full backup is also created in `~/dotfiles-backup-TIMESTAMP`.

 This will:
 1. Update your system